5 Showing the Right Numbers with ggplot() Data Transformations

 geom_bar()

-This function returns a count of the number of observations in the data per region.
-In this case, an observation is a county, so it tells us the number of counties in different regions.
+Recall that this function returns a count of the number of observations in the data by whatever x variable we give it.
+It then uses this count as the y variable.
+In this case, geom_bar() reports the number of counties by region.

 When working with geoms like geom_bar(), we can give it extra instructions for how to summarize the data.
-For example, say we want proportions rather than counts:
+For example, say we wanted proportions rather than counts.
+Inside of geom_bar() we can specify aes(y = ..prop..) to tell the function to give us proportions rather than counts.
+Here’s what that looks like:

 ggplot(Data) +